 So, in my opinion, the answers to “Can cats eat eggs?” and “Are eggs good for cats?” is that eggs are good for cats in moderation.
 Period.
-They taste good, they are nutritious, they are healthy for people, and they are safe for cats.
+They taste good, they are nutritious, they are healthy for people and they are safe for cats.

 But let me end with a note about moderation.
 If you think that feeding your cat an egg a day is moderation, then think again.
 One egg per day in a 10-pound cat translates roughly to 15 eggs a day in an average-sized adult human.
 When one does more precise calculations, considering our differing metabolic rates, one egg for a cat translates to around eight eggs for a person.
 That, in my opinion, is not moderation.